MauricioCa07/message-oriented_middleware/README.md

 ```console
     Remove-Item -Recurse -Force build; New-Item -ItemType Directory -Path build; Set-Location -Path build; cmake ..; make; ./mom
 ```
-> you should clone, compile and link the grpc library be aware that for this project we use the v1.71.0
+> you should clone, compile and link the grpc library, for this project we used the v1.71.0

 ## Related links
 - **Build gRPC with Cmake** - https://github.com/grpc/grpc/blob/v1.71.0/BUILDING.md